 Permaculture on the other hand, has 3 ethics that ground it (and 12 principles that guide it) so that at any time there are at least 3 perspectives to consider.

 Earth Care suggests that whenever we come up with an idea for a product or project we need to consider if it honors the basic needs of the earth in its presence and production as well as its demise.
 The earth needs us as much as we need her.

 One day when I was laying on the ground listening to what the earth might have to say to me, I heard her speak.
 She said, “Lay down in my lap and I will take away your pain.
 I need your pain.
 It feeds me.
 Like a mother with her babe in arms, I must consume your pain.
 Without it I starve and my nourishment is wasted.”

-We must be careful not to assume when is best for the earth. we must ask her, and wait for her reply.
+We must be careful not to assume what is best for the earth. we must ask her, and wait for her reply.

 Number 2 :: People Care

 People care is also a very important ethic in Permaculture.
 Dominant Western culture also espouses this ethic, but without the other 2 ethics it has led to disaster.
 However, when taken together with People Care and Fair Share (hold on, it’s coming!) it finds its balance, its limits, its purpose.
 I want to share one of my favorite quotes: “We must carry each other.
 If we don’t have this, what are we.” ~ Anne Michaels, Fugitive Pieces.

 Self Care is the foundation of People Care.
 Unless we care for ourselves and our fundamental needs we will not be effective in our care of others.
 People live in community and also in solitude.
 We must care for both.

 Number 3 :: Fair Share